-The Steering Group is the chief executive body of the HbbTV consortium.
+The Steering Group is the chief executive body of the HbbTV Association.

 This group is responsible for events, communications, website and other HbbTV promotional activities.

-This group promotes market adoption of the HbbTV standard within the industry.
-The group aims to highlight existing HbbTV success stories while encouraging further market selection.
+It promotes worldwide market adoption of the HbbTV standard within the industry and aims to highlight existing HbbTV success stories while encouraging further market development.

 Chair: Jon Piesing (TP Vision)

 This group is responsible for developing and maintaining the HbbTV specifications.
 Development of new specifications is based on the output of the requirements working group.
 Maintenance is based on feedback from the industry, including but not limited to members and the results are included either in new specifications or in so-called “errata” documents.
-The most recent published specification is HbbTV 2.0 which is being processed by ETSI to be come TS 102 796 V1.3.1.
+The most recent published specification is HbbTV 2.0.3

 This group is responsible for defining the requirements for future HbbTV specifications.
 The requirements, once approved by the Steering Group, are passed to the Specification Group.